israman30/Israel-Portfolio/README.md

 ### Professional Exeperience
 *iOS Engineer at Limeade*
-> *Develop, Maintain and collaborate with iOS front end, ```A11y``` user interface.
-Collaborating on maintain CI/CD creating, maintaining and reviewing clean, readable and testable code.*
+> *"Lead the development, maintenance, and collaboration of iOS front-end projects, specializing in ```A11y``` (Accessibility) user interface design.
+Proactively contribute to the CI/CD pipeline by creating, maintaining, and reviewing clean, readable, and testable code, ensuring high-quality software delivery."*

 *iOS Engineer at EE Solutions*
 > *Taking charge of the ```iOS/iPad``` project, I collaborate closely with iOS, Android, UX, and management teams to uphold the complete SwiftUI-based iOS application.
 My responsibilities encompass code reviews and ensuring the maintenance of readable, clean, and testable code.*